Home Calendar Activities Troop Leadership Patrols Photo Albums

 ScoutsCAN for Food

-Troop 76 will be participating in the months ahead to empty the bins at the recycling center of returnable plastic bottles and cans.
+Troop 76 is responsible for emptying the bins at the recycling center of returnable plastic bottles and cans.
 The bins must be emptied only during operation.
 The exit gate is closed at 4:00 p.m., Monday - Friday and 3:00 p.m. on Saturday.
 There's no access after hours or on Sunday.
 Here's a link to download instructions (.docx file).
-For details and hands-on demonstration, please e-mail email@example.com.
+For details and hands-on demonstration, please e-mail firstname.lastname@example.org.
 Check out TTSU for sign-ups.

 Presidential Volunteer Service